gvwilson/thirdbit/fiction/madica/index.md

 either side of them, bounced off the deck inside with a *clang!*, then skidded to a halt.

 *Putt!
 Putt!
-Ffssss...* Ike's jet's fizzled out for the last time.
+Ffssss…* Ike's jet's fizzled out for the last time.
 The two girls on his back clung to him and each other, waiting for their heads and stomachs to stop spinning.
 The cat, on the other hand, jumped onto the deck and began washing itself.